Why we don't use Chinese Spirulina in our products

 Sourcing ingredients for all-natural dog supplements can be a very challenging task and spirulina is no exception.
 Diving into the murky ethical waters of spirulina growers and manufacturers can be tricky and recognizing a high-quality product from a low-grade one is often hard.

 The reason is GreenMin® is composed of two ingredients, certified organic Alga Calcarea - a species of mineral-rich algae - and top-quality, all-natural, but non-organic spirulina.

 The process of organic certification includes a thorough evaluation of the growing and manufacturing processes.
 The production of spirulina requires a high amount of nitrogen because the growing phase is only four days long.
 This fast growth is supported well by naturally occurring Chilean nitrate.
 Originally, Chilean nitrate was approved as an organic fertilizer, but in 2005 the USDA made a decision to reclassify it as natural, but NOT ORGANIC.

 Based on the reports of Earthrise, the manufacturer we source this superfood from, using organic fertilizers increases the risk of contamination and buildup of toxic byproducts, which results in a lower grade product.

-Generally, I prefer certified organic products, but we have opted to use Earthrise spirulina for two reasons.
-Each batch of spirulina goes through rigorous food quality and safety testing and this is the most important part.
+Generally, I prefer certified organic products, but we have opted to use Earthrise spirulina because each batch of goes through rigorous food quality and safety testing.

 Where does organic spirulina come from?

-It is true that organic spirulina is on the market, but so far, all the suppliers we have found are located in China, India or other areas in southeast Asia.
+It's true organic spirulina is on the market, but so far, all the suppliers we've found are located in China, India or other areas in southeast Asia.

-Considering the history of Chinese tainted food product, including fake artificial eggs, peas manufactured from green coloured chemicals and melamine-laced baby formula, we prefer Earthrise Spirulina for use in GreenMin® formula.
+Considering the history of Chinese tainted food product, including fake artificial eggs, peas manufactured from green colored chemicals and melamine-laced baby formula, we prefer Earthrise Spirulina for use in the GreenMin® formula.